BHTY/Starblazer-II/server/readme.md

 - If there's a packet available...
   - If it's a connection request packet, authenticate it
     - If the name is something we haven't seen before, create a new profile for them with 0K/0D and whatever pin they give us
     - If it's an existing profile, check if the PIN matches with what we have on file.
-If so, connect them.
+If so, connect them (open a transmitting socket, send them their stuff, put em in the table).
 If not, fuck em
   - If it's a normal packet, refer it to all of the other players
     - If the death flag is set, increase the D number of the player that sent it and the K number of the player that they say killed them
 - Sync leaderboard